 “At this moment, we are all feeling a little bit upset and frustrated and devastated that we were backed into a legal corner, and we had to choose between our demands and the future of our union,” Bernardo-Ciddio said.
 “The commitment we made last night was to keep pushing in other ways while making sure our union survives and that it can continue to protect our most vulnerable members.”

 However, Bernardo-Ciddio said the union’s strike did allow for more progress on some of their key issues than they would have made otherwise.

 “We did achieve more than we would have if we hadn’t gone on strike or if we had accepted the offer last week,” Bernardo-Ciddio said.

-The University also agreed to assemble a task force that GEO will be involved with to evaluate policing at the University.
-The University will also create a panel composed of a representative from GEO, the University and one mutually agreed upon person to review requests to work remotely.
+The University also agreed to assemble a task force that GEO will be involved with to evaluate policing on campus.
+It will also create a panel composed of a representative from GEO, the University and one mutually agreed upon person to review requests to work remotely.